Discovering the Best of Greater Portland, Maine

 One of the reasons Maine is such a seafoodie destination is its unique geography.
 Situated along the coast, the region boasts a Working Waterfront that supports a thriving fishing industry.
 This means that seafood harvested here is truly fresh – harvested same day they’re served.

 The region is also known for its unique culinary traditions and innovative cooking techniques.
 Whether you’re indulging in a classic lobster dinner or sampling a new take on the dish, you’ll be blown away by creativity and attention-to-detail that goes into every plate.
 Whether you’re a lifelong seafood lover or just looking to try something new, there’s plenty to taste-test during your first trip.
 And, if you’re not ready to say goodbye to Maine lobster, check out Get Maine Lobster, an online delivery service that delivers fresh lobster to your doorstep!

-3. Explore the Old Port (and Beyond)
+3. Shop + Sightsee in the Old Port (and Beyond)

 If you’re looking for a quintessential New England coastal experience, the Old Port in Portland Maine is a must-see.
 With winding alleys, cobblestone streets, and the scent of the salty sea, it’s all the best of the Northeast in one package.